kyma-incubator/compass/components/director/README.md

 ## Usage

-Find examples of GraphQL calls [here](examples/README.md).
+You can find examples of GraphQL calls at: [Examples](examples/README.md).

 ## Other Binaries

-As the source code required by a few other Compass components is the same as Director, they are just different binaries located in the `cmd` directory.
-You can check their own documentations in order to see how they can be configured and ran locally:
+The Director's source code is also used by other Compass's components.
+For this reason, the code comprises different binaries, located in the `cmd` directory.
+To configure it and run it locally, you can see the following documentation sources:
 - [ORD Aggregator](./cmd/ordaggregator/README.md)
 - [Tenant Fetcher (Job)](./cmd/tenantfetcher-job/README.md)
 - [Tenant Fetcher (Deployment)](./cmd/tenantfetcher-svc/README.md)